+.
+In order to facilitate the work of the Scientific Committee, Members and CNCPs shall provide their annual national reports including their Jumbo Flying Squid fisheries, [in accordance with the existing guidelines for such reports] [in accordance with CMM 02-2025 (Data Standards)] and using the templates prepared by the Secretariat and available on the SPRFMO website, including an annual catch report detailing catches on a monthly basis.every year in advance of the Scientific Committee meeting.
+Members and CNCPs shall also provide observer data to the Scientific Committee to the maximum extent possible.
+The reports shall be submitted to the Executive Secretary at least one month before the Scientific Committee meeting in order to ensure that the Scientific Committee has an adequate opportunity to consider the reports in its deliberations.
+Members should notify the Executive Secretary in the event they will not be submitting an annual report together with the reasons for not doing so.

-9. Each Member and CNCP participating in the jumbo flying squid fishery shall collect, verify, and provide all required data to the Executive Secretary, in accordance with CMM 02-2025 (Data Standards) and using the templates prepared by the Secretariat and available on the SPRFMO website, including catch report detailing catches on a monthly basis.
+Each Member and CNCP participating in the jumbo flying squid fishery shall further make efforts to collect, verify, and provide data as required by the Scientific Committee to the Executive Secretary.

-10. The Executive Secretary shall verify the annual catch reports submitted by Members and CNCPs against the submitted data.
+23. The Executive Secretary shall verify the annual catch reports submitted by Members and CNCPs against the submitted data.
 The Executive Secretary shall inform Members and CNCPs of the outcome of the verification exercise and any possible discrepancies encountered.

-11. As a derogation to paragraph 17, Members with vessels under 15 meters of length overall registered in theSPRFMO Record of Vessels fishing for jumbo flying squid shall ensure a minimum coverage of:

-5% of the trips of the artisanal fishing vessels involved, through observers on board, who will provide detailed information on the catch, fishing areas, fishing effort and biometric and biological data of what is caught; and

-80% of the landings (and trips) of the artisanal fishing vessels involved, through observers in port, who will provide information on the catch, the fishing areas and fishing effort; and

-90% of the trips of the artisanal fishing vessels involved, through an information system using a traceability application running on portable smartphones, with which fishermen will provide in real-time all relevant information on their fishing trip, including on their catch, fishing areas and fishing effort.
+Section 7.
 Monitoring and Control

-12. Members and CNCPs participating in the jumbo flying squid fisheries shall implement a vessel monitoring system (VMS) in accordance with CMM 06-2023 (VMS) and other relevant CMMs adopted by the Commission.
+24. Members and CNCPs participating in the jumbo flying squid fisheries shall implement a vessel monitoring system (VMS) to the Long-Distance Fleet fleet in accordance with CMM 06-2023 (VMS) and other relevant CMMs adopted by the Commission.

-13. Each Member and CNCP participating in the jumbo flying squid fishery shall provide the Executive Secretary a list of vessels they have authorised to fish in the fishery in accordance with Article 25 of the Convention and CMM 05-2023 (Record of Vessels) and other relevant CMMs adopted by the Commission.
-They shall also notify the Executive Secretary of the vessels that have actively fished or engaged in transhipment in the Convention Area within 30 days of the end of each year.
+25. Each Member and CNCP participating in the jumbo flying squid fishery shall provide the Executive Secretary a list of vessels they have authorised to fish in the fishery in accordance with Article 25 of the Convention and CMM 05-2023 (Record of Vessels) and other relevant CMMs adopted by the Commission.
+They shall also notify the Executive Secretary of the vessels that have actively fished or engaged in transshipment in the Convention Area within 30 days of the end of each year.
 The Executive Secretary shall maintain lists of the vessels so notified and will make them available on the SPRFMO website.